Ehyiah/traefik-docker-local/README.md

 ## Update vhost in your projects
 Don't forget to update the vhost of your projects to use the {SERVICE-URL} you mentioned in your compose files.

+## Access your project
+Your project will be accessible via the {SERVICE-URL}.